 Discouraged?
 Obviously.
 But don’t get the Heebie jeebies just yet.
 Let the perks of learning Hebrew lure you in instead.

 The truth is, if you really want to become part of the fabric of the culture and be a contributing member of society, you need to speak the language of the natives.
 Those people who told you that you don’t really need to learn Hebrew?
 Yeah, they don’t know what they’re talking about and are actually missing out on a rich cultural experience.
-Like with any culture, there are good things and not to so good things.
+Like with any culture, there are good things and not so good things.
 Speaking the native language not only provides benefits, it also prevents unnecessary stress and pain of dealing with daily hassles.

 The hard proof